Should Dogs Eat Raw Or Cooked Meat

 Digestive Health

 The digestibility of raw and cooked meat is another critical factor to consider.
 Raw meat proponents argue that the natural enzymes present in raw meat aid in digestion, making it easier for dogs to process and absorb nutrients.
-They claim that raw meat is more biologically appropriate for dogs, aligning with their evolutionary history as carnivores.
+Practically speaking, they claim that raw meat is more biologically appropriate for dogs, aligning with their evolutionary history as carnivores.
 Some proponents also suggest that raw diets can improve stool quality, reduce gas, and alleviate digestive issues such as inflammatory bowel disease (IBD).

 Ethical Considerations